History of Cuba: Involvement in Third World conflicts

-Cuban soldiers in Angola were instrumental in the defeat of South African and Zairian troops.
+Its involvement in the Angolan Civil War was particularly intense and noteworthy with heavy assistance given to the Marxist–Leninist MPLA.
+At the height of its operation, Cuba had as many as 50,000 soldiers stationed in Angola.
+Cuban soldiers were instrumental in the defeat of South African and Zairian troops and the establishment of Namibia.
 Cuban soldiers also defeated the FNLA and UNITA armies and established MPLA control over most of Angola.
-Cuba's presence in Mozambique was more subdued, involving by the mid-1980s 700 Cuban military and 70 civilian personnel.
-In 1978, in Ethiopia, 16,000 Cuban combatants, along with the Soviet-supported Ethiopian Army, defeated an invasion force of Somalians.
 South African Defence Force soldiers were again drawn into the Angolan Civil War in 1987–88, and several inconclusive battles were fought between Cuban and South African forces.
 Cuban-piloted MiG-23s performed airstrikes against South African forces in South West Africa during the Battle of Cuito Cuanavale.